 How Cortisol Contributes to Belly Fat

 One of the most well-studied effects of chronic cortisol elevation is its association with increased abdominal fat storage.
-Research published in the journal Obesity has examined this relationship using hair cortisol concentrations as a measure of long-term exposure.
-The findings are consistent: higher cortisol levels are associated with greater abdominal adiposity and a higher body mass index.
-This suggests the relationship between cortisol and weight gain is not merely anecdotal — it is measurable and physiologically significant.
+Research has examined this relationship using long-term cortisol measurements, and the findings suggest that higher cortisol exposure is often associated with greater abdominal adiposity.

 Visceral fat tissue contains a higher density of cortisol receptors compared to fat in other areas of the body.
 This means that when cortisol levels are chronically elevated, the abdominal region is particularly responsive to its fat-storing signals.
 This is a key reason why stress belly fat tends to accumulate around the midsection, even when overall body weight may not change dramatically.